tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	object[key] = value

-That is not the case with the dot notation:
+Nevertheless this is not the case with javascript dot notation:

 	object.key = value

-Using the dot notation, the key must be a valid javascript identifier.
+Using the dot notation, the key must be a valid javascript identifier and dash(-) as well as few other reserved characters cannot be used.

-For this reason, the chosen names should better be valid javascript identifier.
+For this reason, we advise developper to chose name compatible with both javascript and HTML notation.

-It is also a good practice, even for arguments, to not rely on the case sensitivity and to avoid the use of names different only by the case.
+It is a good practice, even for arguments not to rely on case sensitivity.
+This may reduce headache strength at debug time, especially with interpreted language like javascript that may not warn you that a variable was not defined.

-Writing a synchronous verb implementation
+Writing a synchronous method implementation
 -----------------------------------------

-The verb **tictactoe/board** is a synchronous implementation.
+The method **tictactoe/board** is a synchronous implementation.
 Here is its listing:

 	/*